forge42dev/Remix-Dev-Tools/README.md

 ### View source

-CTRL + Right-click any element in the browser to open it directly in your vscode instance!
+ALT + Right-click any element in the browser to open it directly in your vscode instance!

 ### Active Page Tab

 The **Active Page** tab in Remix Development Tools allows you to gain insights into the current page you are working on.
 It provides valuable information and data that can assist you in debugging and understanding the behavior of your application.